BenjaminTheDeveloper/3280Assignment02/README.md

 This program utilizes if, else, and while conditions.
 The while loop was written to stop errors from happening when a user enters their sort choice.

+# Usage
+1) The Name Organizer will prompt you for five names.
+(Make sure to not repeat a name, it will catch this.)
+2) Once you complete entering names, it will then ask if you want first names or last names organized.
+3) Once you choose your sort type (first or last) you can see the results in alphabetic order.